AyaKabbara/EEGLINK/README.md

 ## References

-The EEGLINK paper is submitted now for publication in XXX, and can be found as preprint in bioRxiv.
+The EEGLINK paper is submitted now for publication in NeuroImage, and can be found as preprint in bioRxiv.

-Please use the following citation if you use EEGLINK:

-XX